Glimpse Of Bhutan 6 Days Map

 • Bhutan enforces a strict smoking ban.

-• You may bring up to 200 cigarettes but must pay heavy import duties.
+• You may bring up to 200 cigarettes, but you must pay heavy import duties.

 • Smoking is allowed only in designated areas.